mkery/JupyterLab-CodeAnalysisDemo/README.md

 # JupyterLab Code Analysis Extension Demo
 Lots of developer tools require access to _programatic_ reading and writing of user code, as well as variable state.
 This is an example JupyterLab Extension that provides simple code demonstrating __how to__ programatically reading and writing notebook user code, as well as accessing variable state and type information in the user's programming environment.
-Please feel free to copy for your own dev tool.

 ### Install Instructions

 The `jlpm` command is JupyterLab's pinned version of